Growing a Multi-head Twig via Distillation and Reinforcement Learning to Accelerate Large Vision-Language Models: Introduction

-\begin{enumerate}[(i)] \item To effectively reduce computational costs, a large proportion of visual tokens are usually pruned in the early layers, which is guided by the attention map of the same layer.
+\begin{enumerate} {(\roman{enumi})} \item To effectively reduce computational costs, a large proportion of visual tokens are usually pruned in the early layers, which is guided by the attention map of the same layer.
 However, the attention signals in the early layers are insensitive to the task, which restricts the quality of retained visual tokens and leads to a considerable accuracy drop of the accelerated VLM. \item The VLM inference process consists of the prefilling and decoding stages.
 Most token pruning-based approaches only focus on the acceleration of the prefilling stage while paying less attention to the decoding stage, which is the most time-consuming part of the inference process.
-This results in a significant efficiency gap between the theoretical estimation and practical application, especially in the tasks that generate long responses (\emph{e.g.}, more than 30 tokens). \end{enumerate} We ask: \emph{Is it possible to address the two limitations above in one unified framework?}
+This results in a significant efficiency gap between the theoretical estimation and practical application, especially in the tasks that generate long responses (\emph{e.g.}, more than 30 tokens). \end{enumerate}

+We ask: \emph{Is it possible to address the two limitations above in one unified framework?}

-To this end, we present TwigVLM, a simple and general VLM acceleration approach by appending a lightweight \emph{twig} block upon an early layer of the base VLM (see Figure \ref{fig:1a}).
+To this end, we present TwigVLM, a simple and general VLM acceleration approach by appending a lightweight \emph{twig} block upon an early layer of the base VLM.
 After efficient post-training of the twig block only, the learned twig block is used in both the prefilling and decoding stages of inference.
-As shown in Figure \ref{fig:1b}, our TwigVLM not only achieves better accuracy retention by employing a twig-guided token pruning (TTP) strategy, but also yields higher generation speed by utilizing a self-speculative decoding (SSD) strategy \cite{layerskip}.
+As shown in Fig. \ref{fig:1}a, our TwigVLM not only achieves better accuracy retention by employing a twig-guided token pruning (TTP) strategy, but also yields higher generation speed by utilizing a self-speculative decoding (SSD) strategy \cite{layerskip}.
 To summarize, TwigVLM is easy to deploy and enables holistic inference acceleration with maximum accuracy retention.

 Extensive experiments on a wide range of VLM benchmarks validate the effectiveness of the proposed method.
 Without bells and whistles, TwigVLM preserves 96\% of the original accuracy after pruning 88.9\% of visual tokens and achieves 154\% speedup in generating long responses.
 These results demonstrate significant improvements over previous state-of-the-art methods in terms of both accuracy and speed.
 Moreover, our study also discloses a new aspect for VLM acceleration, \emph{i.e.}, long response generation, which is crucial in real-world scenarios.